PovertyAction/Powercalc/README.md

 # Powercalc
-Tools for power analysis, sample size requirements, minimum detectable effects (MDE) calculation
+Tools and documentation for power analysis, sample size requirements, minimum detectable effects (MDE) calculation, as well as relevant literature.